Clad3815/ai-function-helper/README.md

 3. **Simplify integration**: By leveraging `aiFunction`, you can seamlessly integrate AI-generated content into your application, reducing the amount of code needed to parse and process the API's response.

+4. **Increased security against prompt hijacking**: When using `aiFunction`, it is more difficult for the AI model to be hijacked with unexpected instructions.
+The separation of the description and arguments in `aiFunction` provides better context for the AI model and helps maintain focus on the intended task.
+Additionally, the optional hijack protection feature ensures that any hijacking instructions are treated as normal text, adding an extra layer of security to your application.

+5. **Better data and prompt understanding**: `aiFunction` helps the AI model to better understand the data and the prompt by providing a clear separation between them.
+This clear distinction allows the AI to better focus on the intended task and reduces the risk of confusion when processing data inside the prompt.

-In summary, the `aiFunction` script offers a more efficient and convenient way of interacting with the OpenAI API, enabling you to focus on integrating AI-generated content into your application without worrying about prompt crafting and response formatting.
+In summary, the `aiFunction` script offers a more efficient and convenient way of interacting with the OpenAI API, enabling you to focus on integrating AI-generated content into your application without worrying about prompt crafting, response formatting, and security concerns.

 ## Installation